 Experience with production data sets and models – High-quality candidates will have real-world experience with production data sets and models instead of having only used test data sets such as those found on Kaggle (i.e., data competition experience).
 Data competitions don’t teach all the skills needed to work with real-world data.

-Are you still wondering “What does a data scientist do?”
+But what does a data scientist do, exactly?
 There is no simple answer.
-Data scientists are versatile, creative thinkers who can create value from raw data in many ways—and they must have mastered many different concepts.
+Data scientists are versatile, creative thinkers who can generate value from raw data in many ways—and they must have mastered many different concepts.

 With a high-level overview of data science proficiencies and results, let’s further break down the tangible data science skills required for success: